Why are cryptocurrencies such a big deal?

 Cryptocurrencies aren’t just future technology.
 They’re already being used today and doing things that were impossible just a few short years ago.

-Imagine sending EUR to the USA, having it automatically converted to US dollars and deposited in the account of your choice.
-Now imagine doing it almost instantly and anonymously, at competitive exchange rates, all while paying just a couple of dollars or less in fees.
+Imagine sending KRW to the USA, having it automatically converted to US dollars and deposited in the account of your choice.
+Now imagine doing it almost instantly and anonymously, at competitive exchange rates, all while paying just a couple of dozen won or less in fees.

 That’s not a hypothetical example.
 That’s something you could do today if you wanted, and it’s just the tip of the iceberg.

 Most cryptocurrencies are built for a specific purpose and with the specific intention of being able to do it better than anything else ever could.
 This makes them the perfect disruptors of existing industries.

 Getting involved in the world of cryptocurrencies is easier than it looks.
 It involves three simple steps.

 Bitcoin and Ethereum are just the beginning.
 There are over a thousand different cryptocurrencies in existence, and they’re all different.
 A lot of people start with bitcoin or Ethereum, and then spread it into a more diverse portfolio for more security in case the price of a coin crashes.